-- Occasionally, a bandage is rolled up and placed inside the vagina to help prevent bleeding.
+- A bandage is rolled up and placed inside the vagina to help prevent bleeding.
 It will soon be removed as soon as there is no visible bleeding.

 - A day after the surgery you are expected to be able to walk.
 You are encouraged to take a shower on the second or third day after surgery.

-What are the common discomforts that I may experience after surgery?
+What are the common discomforts that I may experience after the Anterior-Posterior Vaginal Repair surgery?

 - You will probably feel tired and nauseous.
 Pain and light vaginal bleeding may be experienced.
 Headache, diarrhea or constipation, are not uncommon.

-Will I be in a lot of pain after the surgery?
+Will I be in a lot of pain after the Anterior-Posterior Vaginal Repair surgery?